 - Supports best-practice business processes defined in the Standard Nuclear Performance Model by providing ready-to-use and configurable workflow content

-Moving to IBM Maximo from an older system presents several challenges.
+We understand that moving to IBM Maximo from an older system may presents unique challenges.
 Many of the legacy systems only have one equipment database or Master Equipment List (MEL).
 Several years and versions ago, Maximo separated the equipment database into an Operation Location which represents the design requirements and an asset which represents the manufacturer/model of equipment installed in the operating location to satisfy the plant design.
-This can present challenges on conversion, especially with regards to engineered spare parts which involve both design and manufacturer/model specificity.
+We help organizations overcome the challenges of conversion, especially with regards to engineered spare parts which involve both design and manufacturer/model specificity.

-Another challenge is the legacy systems do not provide all the rich functionality currently supported by Maximo for Power Generation.
+Another challenge we see is that the legacy systems lack the rich functionality currently supported by Maximo for Power Generation.
 Typically, separate systems were used to manage regulatory due dates, corrective actions, Operations Management (clearance, lineups, operator rounds, LCO, etc.), Procurement Engineering, Configuration Management, and more.
 Today, Maximo provides the opportunity to consolidate all these disparate systems into a single platform where users have access to all the data needed to evaluate and perform their jobs and eliminate costly and problematic interfaces.
-With that opportunity comes the challenge of defining the processes and converting the data as the project becomes much more than just replacing the maintenance system.
+Our industry experts work with your team to overcome these challenges by using industry best practices to define the processes and convert the data, as the project becomes more complex than simply replacing the maintenance system.

 Considering an update?
 Reach out to us to learn more about our experience and how we can help your organization transition from older systems to current solutions.